GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/first-party-sets/index.md

 subhead: >
   Allow related domain names owned and operated by the same entity to declare themselves as belonging to the same first party.
 description: >
-  Allow related domain names owned and operated by the same entity to declare themselves as belonging to the same first party.
+  First-Party Sets enables related domain names owned and operated by the same entity to declare themselves as belonging to the same first party.
 date: 2021-05-18
 updated: 2021-05-18
 authors: